skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 from around the world to plunder this place, and those who gather my riches will only live to see them scattered."

 With that, Fiore was bound and silenced.
-The Dwarves sealed the tunnel they had dug, and called it a tomb, for many had fallen in the making of it.
+The dwarves sealed the tunnel they had dug, and called it a tomb, for many had fallen in the making of it.
 </div>